 The Clinical Pastoral Education Internship offers:

-- Weekly individual supervision
+- One-hour weekly individual supervision

 - Daily opportunities for pastoral ministry on patient units as well as on-call clinical experiences

-- Listening and spiritual reflection skills
+- Listening skills

 - Medical ethics

-- Intensive care units
+- Intensive care

 - Long-term rehabilitation